 Hiking is the only means of reaching Aussichtspunkt Feuerpalfen.
 You can find several hiking trails to get to Aussichtspunkt Feuerpalfen.
 However, almost all of them will require intermediate to expert hiking skills.

-To save you time and energy from inclined routes, I suggest that you start your hike from two of Jenner’s cable car stations.
+To save time and energy from inclined routes, I suggest you start your hike from two of Jenner’s cable car stations.
 Within 4 to 5 hours, you should be already in Aussichtspunkt Feuerpalfen to see the epic view of Konigssee and Watzmann.

 You can try the following: